 - Where to Watch: Criterion Channel

-But before the boy could do anything, they catch him and force him to tell them the way to other Lapps.
+But before the boy could do anything, they caught him and forced him to tell them the way to other Lapps.
 So he directs them towards the camp but plans to kill the warlike people before reaching there.

 33. Troy (2004)